 No matter which type of school you plan on starting, the financial aspect must be addressed early on in the process.
 Ask yourself these crucial questions — Do I have enough capital available for this business or do I approach a bank?
+Are language schools profitable?
 Are my profit assumptions going to cover my projected costs?
 You must arrange a profit plan and a balance sheet before making any further steps.

 To estimate the costs associated with starting your ESL school, consider two determining factors:

 In this type of business, the location is crucial in determining the cost of your investment.
 When searching for a location for your school, consider the placement of thriving language schools in your general area.
 Are the competing schools located in rural, secure environment?
 Or, do they cater to the diverse demographic in urban areas?
 Having awareness of your competition, with analysis on their performance, will benefit your planning process.
 You have a choice to make here — do you want to start a school in the same area as the competition, but offer something that they lack?
 Or, do you want to select an area that has no language school at all?
 What are the costs associated with either option?
 These are questions to answer before you make further decisions.

 Either way, a great location will have a correlating cost.
 Make sure to allocate enough funding for leasing/renting in your budget.
 As always, it’s a good idea to speak to a professional that understands the dynamics of your city or even country — a business consultant or a Realtor.